franhaselden/quick-blog/readme.md

 BlogCube comes with a basic but nice-looking theme so you can use the blog instantly.
 Just plug in your own CSS if you fancy it.

 ###What does it use?
-BlogCube uses HTML5, and therefore may not work on older browsers It also uses jQuery 2.1.1, AJAX for loading in the content, and PHP.
+BlogCube uses HTML5, and therefore may not work on older browsers, it's meant to be a bit experimental and make the most of top-technologies.

+It also uses jQuery 2.1.1, AJAX for loading in the content, and PHP.
 You'll need PHP 5+ running on your server for this to work.

 BlogCube uses FontAwesome to handle all the icons for the site quickly and easily.
 Thanks a bunch FontAwesome for your opensource iconset!